How to Grow Onion Microgreens and Leeks Too!

 Ten Easy Steps

 Below is a list of the ten steps to growing onion microgreens.
-For a more detailed explanation, and to see a video of each step, take a look at Growing Microgreens for the First Time.
+For a more detailed explanation and a video of each step, look at Growing Microgreens for the First Time.

 Here are the steps using the Home Microgreen Kit.
 If you don't have the kit, the photos will show you what supplies you need to grow microgreens.
 You can click images to expand their size.